Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 .. code-block:: rust

     type IncrementVal = i8;
     /// Receive function.
-The input parameter is the boolean variable `throw_error`.
+The input parameter is the increment value `i8`.
-    ///  If `throw_error == true`, the receive function will throw a custom error.
+    ///  If the account owner does not match the contract owner, the receive function will throw a custom error.
-    ///  If `throw_error == false`, the receive function executes successfully.
+    ///  If the number to increment by is negative, the receive function will throw a custom error.
     #[receive(
         contract = "counter",
         name = "increment",